pennlabs/pcr/README.md

 ## lib/api

 Each of these apps make use of the api function found in lib/api/api.py.
-The api function pulls domain and token data from sandbox_config to make requests to the PCR API.
+The api function pulls domain and token data from local_settings to make requests to the PCR API.